GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations: Data Generation and Visualisation

 \section{Data Generation and Visualisation}

 \textbfp{Data Generation}

-In this work, boundary conditions okay we mainly consider turbulence driven by ion temperature gradients.
-We leverage the numerical code GKW \citep{PEETERS_GKW_2009} for generating nonlinear and linear Gyrokinetic simulations, by varying four parameters: $R/L_t$, $R/L_n$, $\hat{s}$, and $q$, which significantly affect emerging turbulence in the Plasma. $R/L_t$ is the ion temperature gradient, which is the main driver of turbulence.
-Larger values of $R/L_t$ always result in stronger turbulence (see \cref{fig:param_dist}). $R/L_n$ is the density gradient, whose effect is less pronounced.
-It can have a stabilizing effect, but can sometimes also lead to enhanced turbulence.
-The parameter $q$ denotes the so-called safety factor, which is the inverse of the rotational transform and describes how often a particle takes a poloidal turn before taking a toroidal turn. $\hat{s}$ denotes magnetic shearing, hence it usually has a stabilizing effect as more magnetic shearing results in improved isolation of the Plasma.
-We specify the ranges for sampling the four parameters as $R/L_T \in [1,12]$, $R/L_n \in [1,7]$, $q \in [1,9]$, and $\hat{s} \in [0.5,5]$.
-Additionally, we also vary the noise amplitude of the initial condition within $[1e-5, 1e-3]$ and the initial condition itself as one of $[\operatorname{sin},\operatorname{cos}, \operatorname{random} ]$.
-We first generated the nonlinear simulations and then use the same parameter combination for each linear simulation.
-Thel linear simulations are required for implementing the quasilinear model.
+In this work, we mainly consider turbulence driven by ion temperature gradients, also typically referred to as the cyclone base case \citep{dimits_cbc_2000}.
+We leverage the numerical code GKW \citep{PEETERS_GKW_2009} for generating nonlinear and linear gyrokinetic simulations, by varying four parameters: $R/L_t$, $R/L_n$, $\hat{s}$, and $q$, which significantly affect emerging turbulence in the Plasma. $R/L_t$ is the ion temperature gradient, which is the main driver of turbulence. $R/L_n$ is the density gradient, which has a more stabilizing effect but can sometimes also lead to enhanced turbulence.
+The parameter $q$ denotes the so-called safety factor, which is the inverse of the rotational transform and describes how often a particle takes a poloidal turn before taking a toroidal turn. $\hat{s}$ denotes magnetic shearing.
+It has a stabilizing effect as more magnetic shearing results in improved isolation of the Plasma.